Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

-\textbf{Interactions of collective excitations often lead to rich emergent phenomena in many-particle quantum systems.
-In ordered magnets, the elementary excitations are spin waves (magnons), which obey Bose-Einstein statistics.
-Similar to the Cooper pairs in superconductors, magnons can be paired into bound states under attractive interactions.
-Even more interestingly, the Zeeman coupling to a magnetic field acts as a chemical potential that can tune the particle density through a quantum critical point (QCP), beyond which a ``hidden order'' is predicted to exist.
-However, experimental confirmation of this QCP and the associated new state of matter remain elusive.
+\textbf{In ordered magnets, the elementary excitations are spin waves (magnons), which obey Bose-Einstein statistics.
+Similarly to Cooper pairs in superconductors, magnons can be paired into bound states under attractive interactions.
+The Zeeman coupling to a magnetic field is able to tune the particle density through a quantum critical point (QCP), beyond which a ``hidden order'' is predicted to exist.
 Here we report direct observation of the Bose-Einstein condensation (BEC) of the two-magnon bound state in \NiP{}.
-Comprehensive thermodynamic measurements confirmed the existence of a two-dimensional BEC-QCP at the saturation field.
-Inelastic neutron scattering experiments were performed to accurately establish the magnetic exchange model.
-An exact solution of the model found stable 2-magnon bound states that were further confirmed by an electron spin resonance (ESR) experiment, demonstrating that the QCP is due to the pair condensation and the phase below saturation field is the long-sought-after spin nematic (SN) phase. }
+Comprehensive thermodynamic measurements confirmed the two-dimensional BEC-QCP at the saturation field.
+Inelastic neutron scattering experiments were performed to establish the microscopic model.
+An exact solution revealed stable 2-magnon bound states that were further confirmed by electron spin resonance and nuclear magnetic resonance experiments, demonstrating that the QCP is due to the pair condensation and the phase below saturation field is likely the long-sought-after spin nematic phase. }

-Magnons are the elementary excitations of magnetically ordered systems, and their interactions often lead to a plethora of emergent phenomena.
+Magnons are the elementary excitations of typical magnetically ordered systems, and their interactions often lead to a plethora of emergent phenomena.
 In his seminal work, Bethe pointed out the possibility of forming 2-magnon bound states in a spin chain~\cite{BetheH1931}.
 Later, this concept was generalized to higher dimensions by Wotis and Hanus~\cite{WortisM1963,HanusJ1963}.
-As an analogue of Cooper pairs in superconductors~\cite{BardeenJ1957}, it has been predicted theoretically that the BEC~\cite{BatyevEG1984,GiamarchiT2008,ZapfV2014_RMP} of 2-magnon bound states at $T=0$ corresponds to a quantum phase transition into a new state of matter~\cite{ChubukovAV1991b,ShannonN2006,ZhitomirskyME2010}, often termed as the SN state~\cite{BlumeM1969,AndreevAF1984,PapanicolaouN1988}.
+As an analogue of Cooper pairs in superconductors, it has been predicted theoretically that the BEC~\cite{BatyevEG1984,GiamarchiT2008,ZapfV2014_RMP} of 2-magnon bound states at $T=0$ corresponds to a quantum phase transition into a new state of matter~\cite{ChubukovAV1991_chiral,ShannonN2006,ZhitomirskyME2010}, often termed the spin nematic (SN) state~\cite{BlumeM1969,AndreevAF1984,PapanicolaouN1988}.
 The SN state is a type of ``hidden order'', which breaks the spin rotational symmetry while having zero dipolar magnetic moments.